 It used to be a lot cheaper to send a card off to PSA.
 The most affordable tier is currently priced at $50 per card.
 This has contributed to higher sale prices.
 It doesn’t make sense to send off anything less than a 9 with recent sets.

 Consider this, if you have a $10 card and a PSA 10 will sell for $60, is it worth the time and effort to send a card over to the company?

 You’ll have to send your cards directly to PSA if you’d like to get something graded from your personal collection.
 Firstly, you’ll need to make an account, and fill in an online form to let them know what you plan to ship off.

-Be prepared to be in for longer wait times, as the service has been swamped with cards ever since lockdowns were enacted around the world back in 2019.
+Be prepared to be in for longer wait times.
+The service has been swamped with cards ever since lockdowns were enacted around the world back in 2019.
 This caused the hobby to grow, but grading companies are still struggling to keep up with the amount of cards sent over.

 Then there’s the fact that PSA grading is reasonably expensive, even with the return of cheaper tiers.
 (Consider that it used to cost just $20 per card, now upped to $50, or $100 without a membership.)

 Think back to when you first started collecting cards, or sets.
 For me, I remember buying old football stickers, and the original Pokémon rush back in 1999.

 Nobody cared about the condition as long as it wasn’t too badly damaged, even if pristine versions were worth a little more.

 The commodification of the hobby has been rampant in recent years, to the point where it’s becoming more difficult to buy sets due to scalpers, or they’ve risen to prices that are far too expensive for the average collector.